 The truth is that not many people have the writing skill to pull it off.
 Two who do tend to get it right though are Hugh Johnson and Jon Rimmerman.

 Rimmerman writes knowingly silly tasting notes, but he does still give you a pretty good idea of what to expect, and they are quite tempting:

 “This wine is so delicious, I can still taste the spice cured jambon and dripping peppery red fruit that appears to float like a weightless dancing dandelion seed wafting and waiting to fall to earth (only to be carried further afield by a cool breeze).”

 Hugh Johnson, co-author of The World Atlas of Wine, keeps it more serious but has a real knack for hitting the nail on the head.
-Not to mention knowing exactly how to use a semi-colon (always a bit of a shot in the dark I find).
+Not to mention being quite handy with a semi-colon.

 “Sauvignon Blanc has a loud voice but not a musical one.
 Singing piano or mezzo forte, as it does on the Loire, it can be more than agreeable.
 With all the stops out, Marlborough style, it is about as musical as the Last Night of the Proms.